-2011 Long-Term Incentive Awards
+2012 Long-Term Incentive Awards

-In February 2011, the Committee reviewed and considered the achievement of the Company's business objectives in 2010, including the record accomplishments in safety, service, and financial performance discussed above under the section captioned Company Performance Overview for 2010, as the primary factor in determining each Named Executive Officer's annual long-term incentive awards.
+In February 2012, the Committee reviewed and considered the achievement of the Company's business objectives in 2011, including the record accomplishments in safety, service, and financial performance discussed above under the section captioned Company Performance Overview for 2011, as the primary factor in determining each Named Executive Officer's annual long-term incentive awards.
 In addition, the Committee took into consideration each Named Executive Officer's responsibilities, performance and accomplishments during the year, tenure, and award levels relative to the Peer Group as discussed above in the subjective assessment of each Named Executive Officer under the Annual Cash Bonus section.
 The Committee awarded each Named Executive Officer the long-term incentive awards as shown in the table below.
+However, Mr. Hemmer has advised the Company of his plans to retire sometime during the restriction periods applicable to option awards and retention and performance stock unit awards, and, as a result, the Committee did not award Mr. Hemmer any long-term incentive awards in 2012.